 An Impulse and Earthquake Energy Balance Approach in Nonlinear Structural Dynamics

-This is accessible to undergraduates because it is based on the energy balance law, and the concepts of kinetic and strain energies, and can be used by practitioners for building and structural design.
-This presentation starts with simple models which explain the essential features and extends in a step-by-step manner to more complicated models and phenomena.
+This book is accessible to undergraduates, being based on the energy balance law and the concepts of kinetic and strain energies, and it can be used by practitioners for building and structural design.
+This presentation starts with simple models that explain the essential features and extends in a step-by-step manner to more complicated models and phenomena.

 Table of Contents

-2. Critical earthquake response of an elastic-perfectly plastic SDOF model under double impulse as representative of near-fault ground motions
+2 Critical earthquake response of an elastic–perfectly plastic SDOF model under double impulse as a representative of near-fault ground motions

-3. Critical earthquake response of an elastic-perfectly plastic SDOF model under triple impulse as representative of near-fault ground motions
+3 Critical earthquake response of an elastic–perfectly plastic SDOF model under triple impulse as a representative of near-fault ground motions

-4. Critical input and response of an elastic-perfectly plastic SDOF model under multi impulse as representative of long-duration earthquake ground motions
+4 Critical input and response of an elastic–perfectly plastic SDOF model under multi-impulse as a representative of long-duration earthquake ground motions

-9. Closed-form overturning limit of a rigid block as an SDOF model under near-fault ground motions
+9 Closed-form overturning limit of a rigid block as a SDOF model under near-fault ground motions

-Izuru Takewaki is a Professor of building structures in Kyoto University and President of the Architectural Institute of Japan.
+Izuru Takewaki is a professor of building structures at Kyoto University and president of the Architectural Institute of Japan.

 ‘This is a thorough and systematic treatment of an innovative method for analysing the structural dynamics of earthquakes.
 Students and professionals will benefit from the detailed examples.’ - Prof. Yakov Ben-Haim, Yitzhak Moda'i Chair in Technology and Economics, Technion - Israel Institute of Technology